 Discharge of waste classified as "hazardous," as defined in CCR, title 23, section 2521, or classified as "designated," as defined in Water Code section 13173, is prohibited.

+Discharge of toxic substances into any waste treatment system or land application area such that biological treatment mechanisms are disrupted is prohibited.

 Discharge of untreated or partially treated waste from treatment system bypass is prohibited.

-Discharge of waste to land not owned, operated, or controlled by the Discharger is prohibited.
+Discharge of waste to land not owned, operated, controlled, or contracted by the Discharger is prohibited.

 Discharge of waste in a manner or location other than that described in this General Order or the NOA is prohibited.